 Chia seeds also contain nutrients that are good for bone health.
 These are calcium, phosphorus and magnesium.

 One of the best parts about chia sees is that they’re easy to incorporate into your diet such as with this recipe!
+(Source)

-How to Make Mixed Berry Jam
+Step by Step Photos to Make Chia Berry Jam

 Frozen berries in a saucepan.